Azure/azure-sdk-for-python/scripts/quickstart_tooling_llc/template/README.md

 #### Prequisites

-- Python 2.7, or 3.6 or later is required to use this package.
+- Python 3.6 or later is required to use this package.
 - You need an [Azure subscription][azure_sub] to use this package.
 - An existing {{ package_pprint_name }} instance.